lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Deployment

-The Docker image(s) can be pushed to a Docker registry using the *mvn install -Ddocker.skip.push=false* command.
-Parameters must be supplied to enable to push, registry address and any credentials.
+The Docker image(s) can be pushed to a Docker registry using the *mvn deploy* command.
+Parameters may be supplied to set registry address and any credentials.
 Standard parameter *-Dmaven.deploy.skip=true* is useful to skip deploying the maven artifacts.

 ```shell